Who is a Candidate for ASA?

 - Does LASIK wear off?

-One of the most common misconception about LASIK is that it wears off; but, the reality is that LASIK (both SBK and ASA) lasts.
+One of the most common misconceptions about LASIK is that it wears off; but, the reality is that LASIK (both SBK and ASA) lasts.
 This fact is best understood with a quick anatomy lesson.
 The eye has two lenses – the cornea on the front surface and the lens inside.
 LASIK is a permanent change to the cornea, which addresses nearsightedness, farsightedness, and astigmatism.
 Natural changes in the internal lens of the eye can affect your near vision beginning in your 40s, which is due to a common condition called presbyopia.
 Additional technologies exist to improve vision when those changes occur.

 - Does LASIK cause dry eye?